 In a small bowl, beat one egg, water, and vinegar, set aside.
 In a large bowl, add flour, salt and mix with a whisk.
 Then add the cold butter, mix until it resembles a coarse meal:

 Using a rolling pin, roll the dough and cut the dough into several pieces using any kind of round cutter with a diameter of 6 inches.
 To assemble the empanada.
 Place the empanada disc on a clean surface.
-Place a tablespoon of the filling at the center of the empanada disc:
+Place a tbsp of the filling at the center of the empanada disc:

 Seal the empanadas by folding them to form a half-moon shape and press the edges and crimp to seal the edges or use a fork: